raspberrypilearning/cd-dice-roller/en/step_4.md

     }
 ```

 Now you can use `getNumDice()` at any time to get the value of the box.
-If you would like to test it, try use the alert function (that we used earlier) inside your button's function.
+If you'd like to test it, try use the alert function (that we used earlier) inside your button's function: `alert(getNumDice());`

 --- /task ---

 --- task ---

-The final step to rolling two dice requires us to learn a little about `for` loops.
+The final step to rolling two dice requires you to learn a little about `for` loops.

 --- collapse ---
 ---